Optical skyrmions and other topological quasiparticles of light

-\textbf{Microscopy and displacement metrology.} Optical spin-skyrmions were verified to possess deep-subwavelength features with sufficient light intensities~\cite{du2019deep}, which meets the emerging requirements of superresolution imaging and metrology.
-In contrast to intensity variations, the local spin distribution in the skyrmions varies at the deep-subwavelength scales, down to $\lambda/60$ level or $\sim10$~nm.
-Higher resolution up to is possible at the expense of the reduced light intensity required for detection.
-The fine structure of skyrmion spin distribution can be used as a tool for imaging, promising a superresolution microscopic method beyond diffraction limit.
-This would be especially advantageous for imaging the material properties influencing optical polarisation, such as magnetic or electro-optical domain distributions~\cite{lei2021optical}.
-With generation and control of increasingly complex topological states and detection of low intensity signals, the spatial resolution of skyrmion-enabled imaging is expected to be even enhanced over $\lambda/100$ or less than $1$~nm as was already demonstrated with superoscillations providing phase singularities~\cite{guo2019observation} and polarisaton analysis~\cite{banzer-2016}.\\[4pt]
+\textbf{Microscopy, metrology, and sensing} \\ Optical plasmonic field- and spin-skyrmions were verified to possess deep-subwavelength features with sufficient light intensities~\cite{du2019deep,davis2020ultrafast}, which meets the emerging requirements of superresolution imaging and metrology.
+In contrast to intensity variations, the local spin distribution in the skyrmions varies at the deep-subwavelength scales, down to $\lambda/60$ level or $\sim10$~nm~\cite{du2019deep}.
+Much higher resolution is possible at the expense of the reduced light intensity required for detection.
+The fine structure of spin skyrmion can be used as a tool for imaging, promising a superresolution microscopic method beyond diffraction limit.
+This would be especially advantageous for imaging the material properties influencing optical polarisation, such as magnetic or ferroelectric domain distributions~\cite{lei2021optical}.
+This is turn promises ultraprecise detection of magnetic skyrmions~\cite{tengdin2021imaging}.
+The plasmonic field skyrmions were also applied for frequency sensing, achieving high sensitivity ($>4.82\%$) and extreme accuracy ($\approx99.99\%$) in the deep-subwavelength areas 26$\times$ 10$^{-5}\lambda^2$~\cite{li2022highly}, which is a milestone for ultracompact highly sensitive sensors.
+The optical spin skyrmions were also recently used in developing ultraprecise displacement sensing or metrology achieving pico-metric resolution~\cite{yang2023spin}.\\[4pt]

 The resolving of fine structure of light and control of its movement also serves as basic scale mark to enable ultraprecise displacement metrology, such as the optical ruler metrology~\cite{yuan2019detecting}.
 By combining a pair of $\pm1$st-order spin skyrmions with an accurately controlled separation, a structured spin field akin to the field of an electron-positron pair can be constructed and a displacement sensing technology with sensitivity down to angstrom/picometer and effective linear range exceeding hundreds of nanometer was successfully realized and the localization can be achieved by measuring the spin degree of such a structured spin distribution~\cite{du2021ultrasensitive}. \\[4pt]